collyd21/milestoneproject4/README.md

 **Stock Inventory**: A progress bar under the max entries field to show how many tickets for each competition are left.
 Also would need to implement code to decrease current available tickets by quantity after each cart checkout.

-**Policies** legal policies such as Terms & Conditions, Cookies Policy and Privacy Policy to be added to a footer at the bottom.
+**Policies**: legal policies such as Terms & Conditions, Cookies Policy and Privacy Policy to be added to a footer at the bottom.

+**Add question to each competition**: Under Ireland/UK laws this type of site must have a question of skill to be answered before purchasing a ticket for a draw.
+This is so that it is not classed as luck and doesn't not fall under gambling laws.
+I would like to add a multiple choice question to each competition, which must be correct for the User to gain a ticket to the draw.

 ## Testing
 For testing I broke each page out on its own, and made sure each component of that page did what it was required to.
 The following are the tests that I conducted:

-###Navbar (from base.html)
+### Navbar (from base.html)

 - BB Logo tested to direct to homepage.
 - Test that logo is set to hidden for smaller screens and toggler icon shown instead.